 - Seek adult help if they are exposed to something they believe may trigger an allergic reaction, or believe they are experiencing an allergic reaction.

 Use of Prescription Medications

 Parents should consult with their child’s doctor/health care provider to coordinate the schedule of medication administration to allow their child to receive all prescribed doses of medication at home whenever possible.
 The first dose of a medication must always be taken at home.
-A prescription medication permission form must be completed for all prescription medications brought to Waynflete Flyers Camp, and medications will be kept in the Camp’s custody.
+A prescription medication permission form must be completed for all prescription medications brought to Waynflete SUMMER, and medications will be kept in the camp’s custody.
 Campers may not provide prescription medication to another camper and may not accept prescription medication from another camper.